NetSuite

 Option 2: Customization Deployment via SDF

-The SuiteCloud Development Framework (SDF) is a developer-oriented framework introduced by NetSuite to, among others, solve the deployment challenge.
+The SuiteCloud Development Framework (SDF) is a developer-oriented framework introduced by NetSuite to help solve the deployment challenge.
 SDF is intended to provide Netsuite developers with tools that facilitate a more streamlined development lifecycle.
 SDF features a command line interface (CLI) for Node.js and Java as well as IDE integrations for Visual Studio Code and WebStorm (there was also an Eclipse integration which has now been sunset).

 NetSuite is actively investing in SDF with additional features being added with every NetSuite bi-annual release since its initial release.
-While SDF is a step in the right direction, it is not without its limitations, notable among which are:
+This makes SDF a great option!
+However, when considering using SDF, keep these things in mind:

 1. Although SDF supports the deployment of more customization types than SuiteBundler, it still cannot be used to deploy everything.
 Refer to the official documentation here to see the list of supported customization types.